gboisse/gboisse.github.io/content/posts/02-revision/index.md

 As the demo loaded and started playing, the audio sounded pretty broken and glitchy, crap, not much to be done now...
 Thankfully, the issue cleared out after a few seconds and no further problem occurred, phew.

-And we ended up 4th, just short of the podium...
+And we ended up 4th!
+Just short of the podium...

 </div>